0xbythesecond/Configure-AD/README.md

 - ICMPv4 (ping) was allowed on the Domain Controller
 - Create an Admin and Normal User Account in Active Directory
 - Join Client to domain
+- Attempt to login Client-1 with one of the users

 <h2>Deployment and Configuration Steps</h2>
 <p>